TeemuHarinen/TinderApp/README.md

    c)	Set up environment variables.
 Create a .env file inside server folder with the following variable:

-   `MONGO_URI: ”Connection string for MongoDB database”`
+   `MONGO_URI: ”Connection string for MongoDB database”` (You need to create a MongoDB account, and retrieve your connection string from your own db cluster)

    d)	All done!
 Server should be able to start with `npm run start:server`, or to start without nodemon run `npm start`